AcademySoftwareFoundation/OpenImageIO/README.rst

-  including TIFF, JPEG/JFIF, OpenEXR, PNG, HDR/RGBE, ICO, BMP, Targa, JPEG-2000, RMan Zfile, FITS, DDS, Softimage PIC, PNM, DPX, Cineon, IFF, Field3D, Ptex, Photoshop PSD, Wavefront RLA, SGI, WebP, GIF, and a variety of "RAW" digital camera formats.
+  including TIFF, JPEG/JFIF, OpenEXR, PNG, HDR/RGBE, ICO, BMP, Targa, JPEG-2000, RMan Zfile, FITS, DDS, Softimage PIC, PNM, DPX, Cineon, IFF, Field3D, Ptex, Photoshop PSD, Wavefront RLA, SGI, WebP, GIF, and a variety of "RAW" digital camera formats, and a variety of movie formats (readable as individual frames).
 More are being developed all the time.

-* An image viewer, iv, that is based on ImageIO plugins and therefore can read images of any format for which an appropriate plugin may be found.

-* Several image tools based on these classes, including oiiotool (command-line format conversion and basic image processing), iinfo (print detailed info about images), iconvert (convert among formats, data types, or modify metadata), idiff (compare images), igrep (search images for matching metadata).
+* Several command line image tools based on these classes, including oiiotool (command-line format conversion and image processing), iinfo (print detailed info about images), iconvert (convert among formats, data types, or modify metadata), idiff (compare images), igrep (search images for matching metadata), and iv (an image viewer).
 Because these tools are based on ImageInput/ImageOutput, they work with any image formats for which ImageIO plugins are available.

 * An ImageCache class that transparently manages a cache so that it can access truly vast amounts of image data (tens of thousands of